Vancomycin-resistant enterococci - hospital

 Urinary catheters or IV tubing are changed on a regular basis to minimize the risk of VRE infections.

-Patients infected with VRE may be placed in a single room.
+Patients infected with VRE may be placed in a single room or be in a semi-private room with another patient with VRE.
 This prevents the spread of germs among hospital staff, other patients, and visitors.
-Staff and health care providers may need to:
+Staff and providers may need to:

 - Use proper garments, such as gowns and gloves when entering an infected patient's room